Ntwali-Michel/MOMO-analysis/README.md

  code
 # Option 1: Open the file
-open docs/index.html
+index.html

 # Option 2: Use Python to serve it

-cd docs
+python3 -m http.server 8000

-python -m http.server 8000
+ Video Demonstration

-🎥 Video Demonstration
+🎬 Watch the full  walkthrough: [Link to video]
-🎬 Watch the full 5-minute walkthrough: [Link to video] The video includes architecture, demo, schema explanation, and how to use the dashboard.
+The video includes architecture, demo, schema explanation, and how to use the dashboard.

 Author